Overview – Shimba Hills NR

 Philip is an acclaimed travel writer and author of many guidebooks, including the Bradt guides to Uganda, Tanzania, Kenya and South Africa.

-Though it doesn’t compare with Kenya’s finest in terms of overall game viewing, this small hilly reserve offers much to wildlife connoisseurs and it’s also a great overnight add-on to a beach holiday, situated less than an hour’s...
+Shimba Hills doesn’t compare with Kenya’s finest in terms of overall game viewing, but this small reserve offers much to wildlife connoisseurs and it’s a great overnight add-on to a beach holiday, situated less than an hour’s drive...

 Latest User Review